- Books, Literature, and Writing»

 Dumb airport people, he thought, I can't see my flight information.
 They need to fix that thing.
 He shuffled away.
 Tired.
 So damned tired.
 I need a power up.

-He started to look those eye-level TV's with the departure information.
+He started to look at those eye-level TV's with the departure information.
 The ones away from the hoards of morons chattering like happy freaks.
 Every day is a damned holiday to them, he thought.

 Pick a Fight